Backbone probability of planar Brownian motion

 Note that the backbone event $\Bac_\varepsilon$ is closely related to the spatial distribution of the \emph{cut points} of $B[0,\tau_\D]$.
-Indeed, our proof of Theorem~\ref{thm:backbone} is based on our recent paper with Fu and Sun~\cite{cfsx}, from which we can define a layer structure for the cut points of $B[0,\tau_\D]$ and then solve it explicitly; see Section~\ref{section-backbone-1}.
+Indeed, our proof of Theorem~\ref{thm:backbone} is based on our recent paper with Fu and Sun~\cite{cfsx}, from which we can define a layer structure for the cut points of $B[0,\tau_\D]$ and then solve it explicitly; see Proposition~\ref{prop-cr-rho} in Section~\ref{section-backbone-1}.
+The remaining proof of Theorem~\ref{thm:backbone} is then in a similar fashion to~\cite[Lemma 2.6]{jego2023crossing}; see Section~\ref{section-backbone-sharp}.
 We mention that~\cite{cfsx} heavily relies on the connection between planar Brownian motion and $\SLE_{8/3}$, and especially their coupling with Liouville quantum gravity (LQG).
-It would be quite interesting to see if there is a derivation of Theorem~\ref{thm:backbone} without relying on LQG.
+It would be interesting to find a derivation of Theorem~\ref{thm:backbone} without relying on LQG.

 Theorem~\ref{thm:backbone} is related to a certain kind of special points of Brownian motion.
 Namely, let